-58-60 High Street, Rellew, Ansara & shop
+58-60 High Street, Rellew, Ansara & shop No. 62

 Evan and Edith Bax's memories (Margaret Axford, 'Tales form the Village Folk') recall that the little shop was earlier owned by Evan Bax as an ice-cream parlour.
 The couple lived in the house next door when the house to its right was lived in (and owned?) by Mr Stamp.

 (The hairdresser, first 'Linda and Avril', then 'New Image', was at 56 High Street.)